KasturiR28/-Student-Performance-Prediction-System-using-Random-Forest/README.md

 # ⭐ Conclusion

-The Student Performance Prediction System demonstrates how Machine Learning can be used in the education sector to analyze student behavior and predict academic performance using intelligent classification techniques.
-It combines Data Science, Machine Learning, Visualization, and Web Development into one complete AI-based application.
+The Student Performance Prediction System demonstrates how Machine Learning can be applied in education to analyze student behavior and predict academic performance using intelligent classification techniques.
+It combines Data Science, Machine Learning, Visualization, and Web Development into one complete AI-powered application.